Southeast Alliances

 Dr. Margaret Smith is an Associate Professor of Biology at the University of North Georgia (UNG) in Dahlonega, Georgia.
 She has been at UNG for about 9 years where she spends a majority of her time teaching.
 She enjoys teaching a range of class in a variety of formats from from introductory classes for non-science majors taught online to upper level, face-to-face classes for Biology majors.
 Dr. Smith is also part of a team of faculty that teaches transdisciplinary STEM lab classes, spanning Biology, Chemistry, Physics and Math.
 She also is very actively involved in undergraduate research as a high impact teaching practice in and outside of the classroom.
 Dr. Smith earned her Ph.D. at Indiana University in Bloomington Indiana.
 When not teaching, she enjoys reading, being a Girl Scout leader, and playing outside with her two young daughters and husband.

-A photo of Dr. J. Meg Steinweg
+Dr. J. Meg Steinweg headshot

 Dr. J. Meg Steinweg